jmsbutcher/A-demon-in-conways-game-of-life/README.md

-# A-demon-in-Conway's-game-of-life

-An intelligent agent learns to interact with the cells in Conway's Game of Life
+# A Demon in Conway's Game of life

+###Conway's Game of Life with a twist!

+Life's evolution has run without interference... until now.

+An intelligent agent lives within the game, moving around and turning cells on or off --- causing chaos, or, perhaps, order!

 ## Prerequisites:
 <ul>